 The first of these is the most well-known: cognitive computing, which means the algorithm is combining pattern recognition, language processing and a whole lot of data mining to try and imitate human thought patterns.

 The second use might get a roll of the eyes from those who have called a company’s 1-800 number and been disappointed when the automated assistant asks “I didn’t understand your request, would you like to return to the main menu?”
 These chatbots and virtual assistants are here to stay, and they are getting smarter every time they have a conversation.
 One estimate says that by 2020, 85% of all customer service conversations will be with virtual assistants.

 A third is the rising power of the IoT, which would connect every potentially “smart” machine in the world to the cloud and add that massive amount of data to the conversation.
 The computational ability of ML will enable IoT devices to gather data and make decisions without actually sending said data to the cloud.

 And perhaps the most exciting of the ML algorithms from an economic standpoint is a rapid expansion in business intelligence.
 As more and more data is fed into a company’s A.I. system, the more things can be automated, and A.I. will be better able to not only predict what is coming next but also start and complete smaller tasks in the background, thus rapidly increasing the speed of business.

 Despite the worst fears of everyone from Isaac Asimov to the Wachowski Brothers, A.I. has not come to take over our world, but to improve the way we harness technology to make everything better.
 Consider the surface of A.I. finally scratched.

 Since 1995, Atlantic.Net has been providing reliable internet service to thousands of customers.
-We offer the best in HIPAA cloud hosting as well as other types of hosting solutions.
+We offer the best in life sciences, pharma, and biotech hosting as well as other types of hosting solutions.
 In 20+ years of service, our solutions have been focused on providing the very best in web solutions to our valued customers!